 This MS Word document only includes the model ordinance text (including optional text) for cutting and pasting into existing local government zoning codes.

 MRCCA ordinance administration

-Local governments issue permits for building construction, vegetation management and removal, land alteration, and septic systems as well as permits and approvals for variances, conditional use permits, subdivisions, PUDs, and master planned projects.
-Determining the relevant district for a parcel and the types of primary conservation areas present on the parcel are important for all permitting decisions.
+Local governments issue permits for building construction, vegetation clearing and restoration, land alteration, and septic systems as well as approvals for variances, conditional use permits, subdivisions, PUDs, and master planned projects.
+The following resources will help administer the MRCCA standards & requirements for these zoning applications.

 Structure setbacks from the ordinary high water level (OHWL) and bluffs as well as structure height limits are determined by MRCCA district.